Lumbar Disk Disease (Herniated Disk)

 What are the symptoms of lumbar disk disease?

 The symptoms of lumbar disk disease vary depending on where the disk has herniated, and what nerve root it is pushing on.
 The following are the most common symptoms of lumbar disk disease.
-However, each individual may experience different symptoms.
+However, each person may experience different symptoms.
 Symptoms may include:

-Intermittent or continuous back pain.
-This may be made worse by movement, coughing, sneezing, or standing for long periods of time.
+- Intermittent or continuous back pain.
+This may be made worse by movement, coughing, sneezing, or standing for long periods of time

-Spasm of the back muscles
+- Spasm of the back muscles

-Sciatica.
-Pain that starts near the back or buttock and travels down the leg to the calf or into the foot.
+- Sciatica – pain that starts near the back or buttock and travels down the leg to the calf or into the foot

-Muscle weakness in the legs
+- Muscle weakness in the legs

-Numbness in the leg or foot
+- Numbness in the leg or foot

-Decreased reflexes at the knee or ankle
+- Decreased reflexes at the knee or ankle

-Changes in bladder or bowel function
+- Changes in bladder or bowel function

 How is lumbar disk disease diagnosed?

-X-ray.
+- X-ray.
 A diagnostic test which uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.

-Magnetic resonance imaging (MRI).
+- Magnetic resonance imaging (MRI).
 A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.

-Myelogram.
+- Myelogram.
 A procedure that uses dye injected into the spinal canal to make the structure clearly visible on X-rays.

-Computed tomography scan (also called a CT or CAT scan).
+- Computed tomography scan (also called a CT or CAT scan).
 A diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

-Electromyography (EMG).
-A diagnostic test that measures muscle response or electrical activity in response to a nerve’s stimulation of the muscle
+- Electromyography (EMG).
+A diagnostic test that measures muscle response or electrical activity in response to a nerve’s stimulation of the muscle.

-Treatment for lumbar disk disease
+How is lumbar disk disease treated?

 Specific treatment for lumbar disk disease will be determined by your health care provider based on:

-Your age, overall health, and medical history
+- Your age, overall health, and medical history

-Extent of the condition
+- Extent of the condition

-Type of condition
+- Type of condition

-Your tolerance for specific medications, procedures, or therapies
+- Your tolerance for specific medications, procedures, or therapies

-Expectations for the course of the condition
+- Expectations for the course of the condition

-Your opinion or preference
+- Your opinion or preference

 Typically, conservative therapy is the first line of treatment to manage lumbar disk disease.
 This may include a combination of the following: